Adidas Springblade Ignite Review Facts

 recently, it could be argued that the Springblade is a bit on the heavier side, but for the most part, its weight is average.
 Overall, the weight of the Springblade Ignite is not really a positive or negative aspect of the shoe.

 Comfort is not something to take lightly when purchasing new shoes.
 The Adidas Springblade Ignite is a pretty comfortable shoe.
 The upper contributes to the comfort of the shoe by being very flexible.
-This flexibility in tandem with the security of the overlays provide a very comfortable fit.
-The midsole provides good cushioning with its EVA foam and its AdiPrene + pads.
-Finally, the outsole with its unique blades, absorbs and distributes impact, similar to the midsole.
+This flexibility in tandem with the security of the overlays provides a very comfortable fit.
+The midsole provides good cushioning with its EVA foam and it's AdiPrene + pads.
+Finally, the outsole with its unique blades absorbs and distributes impact, similar to the midsole.
 Overall, the Springblade Ignite is definitely a comfortable shoe.

 In terms of style, Adidas tends to be a very popular option, not just for running shoes, but for non-runners as well.
 The Springblade Ignite has a very unique appearance and design thanks to its blades.
 It looks much different from more classically designed trainers, like Asics

 trainers.
 Overall, the Springblade has a sleek and stylish design and a few choices in terms of color.
 For an everyday shoe

 however, the Springblade might be a bit difficult to use, mostly due to its unique appearance.
 Overall, as most Adidas shoes tend to be, the Springblade is a fairly stylish shoe.